How to use QR codes in retail in 2021? Diverse use-cases

 The famous coffeehouse chain in the world has also integrated the QR Code for mobile payments to enhance customers’ coffee purchase experience.

 With the use of Starbucks cards, customers’ can load it in advance and use it to benefit/earn rewards or stars that will give them free drinks down the road.
-Moreover, it aimed to increase coffee sales through the use of the QR code.
+Furthermore, it aimed to increase coffee sales through the use of the QR code.

 The Japanese-American international chain of convenience stores has also incorporated the mobile check-out system, applying QR Codes in retail style.
 The 7-Eleven app uses a QR code system for the customer to quickly scan products and then pay for the items via a digital wallet at what 7-Eleven calls a “confirmation station.”